Wobbleyaj1/CampusNav/README.md

 ## 📌 Features

 - 📌 Store and manage campus locations and connections using a graph
-- 🔍 Find shortest routes between any two locations on campus
+- 🔍 Find the shortest routes between two locations on campus
 - 🗺️ View details about campus buildings, landmarks, and services
-- 🏃 Estimate travel times based on distance
 - 📦 Uses:
   - Graphs (Unit 12)
   - Sets & Dictionaries (Unit 11)